activated-research-company/EclipsePatch/README.md

 # EclipsePatch

-Skeleton patch structure for the ARC Heater Controller, based off of <a href="https://github.com/twinearthsoftware/ArduinoSketchUploader">Arduino Sketch Uploader</a>
+Skeleton patch structure for the ARC Temperature Controller, based off of <a href="https://github.com/twinearthsoftware/ArduinoSketchUploader">Arduino Sketch Uploader</a>

 Process for creating a patch: